How To Write A Personal Mission Statement In 8 Steps

-Early in my career, I worked in public relations for the JCPenney Company.
+Early in my career, I was inspired to create one when I worked in public relations for the JCPenney Company.

 One of my favorite quotes from Mr. Penney is this: “Give me a stock clerk with a goal, and I'll give you a man who will make history.
 Give me a man with no goals, and I'll give you a stock clerk.”